ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 1. Continue working with the database
 2. Have working tests on the database to prove its viability
 ### Mitkumar's Goals
+1. Continue working on UI and backend
+2. Fix any code running issues on device and emulator

 ## Individual Progress & Issues
 ### Progress - Ryan